EthynylRadical/Web-based-AR/README.md

 # Web-based-AR
-This is for my undergraduate thesis.
+This is for my undergraduate thesis in NUSRI
-In other words. it's just for fun.
+Demos are Auxilary AR and Natural AR demos